jtrain/jtrain.github.com/_posts/2013-01-01-recording-your-own-product-video.md

 #### Put it together, make your own product video

 Go on, try it out. **Make your own product video**!
 Send me a link so I can see what you've made.
-All you need to to is:
+All you need to do is:

 1. Write the script
 2. Draw the animation (or use a powerpoint presentation if you aren't good at drawing)